EU lawmakers in committee adopt report on carbon market reform

-BRUSSELS Members of the European Parliament's industry committee voted in favor of a proposed compromise on reforming the bloc's carbon market that also seeks to protect European businesses.
+BRUSSELS (Reuters) - Members of the European Parliament’s industry committee voted in favor of a proposed compromise on reforming the bloc’s carbon market that also seeks to protect European businesses.

 The Emissions Trading System, which is designed to make big polluters pay for their emissions, has suffered from a surplus of carbon credits following the economic crisis that has weakened prices.